 The very large, thick, spanloader cargo carrier airfoil cannot have flaps and ailerons but can have leading edge slots and spoilers.
 An inverted airfoil can have a maximum angle of attack, with a thickness 10% of the chord, about 5.7°.
 Container channels cannot fill the wing.
 The center of lift is at the center of lift about 1/4 cord.
 The ten to one thickness to cord ratio has to be kept in order to maintain the angle of attack.
-Loading doors are at each wingtip or underneath for fast loading times.
+Loading doors are at the wingtips of the sections.
 Between the TEU channels are trusses wingtip to wingtip.
 Those are the wing spars, for great strength with light weight.
 Those trusses combined with trusses above and below the container channels comprise a very strong wing box.
 There is room with that airfoil for one channel at 100 ft. cord, four channels with a 150 ft. cord or with 200 ft cord six channels.